bobvanschaik/bol/README.md

 **Prerequisites**

 Browser Library installation requires both Python and NodeJs.

-Install library with browser binaries.
+Read futher to install library with browser binaries.

 Install Browser library from PyPi with pip:

 ```